 Knee pain very often stems from a bike fit problem.
 If this is the case – there are easy things to look out for.

-Pain at the front of the knee – called posterior knee pain – often comes from a saddle that is too low and thus places undue pressure on the patella.
-Pain behind the knee – anterior knee pain – commonly arises when a saddle is too high, stretching the hamstring attachments.
+Pain at the front of the knee – called anterior knee pain – often comes from a saddle that is too low and thus places undue pressure on the patella.
+Pain behind the knee – posterior knee pain – commonly arises when a saddle is too high, stretching the hamstring attachments.
 Lateral and medial pains present at the side of the knee and can be caused by incorrect cleat set up causing the knee to track incorrectly.

 Another common cause is a tight IT band – the fibrous tissue that runs down the outer thigh.
 This can pull on the patella, causing incorrect tracking and is very effectively resolved using massage and foam rolling.
 In the short term, kinesio tape can also be effective in forcing a correction in tracking, but it is very much an example of addressing the symptom and not the cause – the IT band still needs to be loosened off.